 If we want to travel for a longer term, we can put our belongings into storage and rent our house to tenants.
 Or we can rent it as a short-term vacation rental when we travel.
 Options, people!

 If everything goes to shit, you still have a roof over your head

 You know, life.
 It happens.
 Jobs get lost, incomes drop.
 If you own your home (or a significant part of it) you can likely ride out a financial shit-storm by reducing your repayments back to interest only, or even by taking a repayment holiday if you have enough equity built up.

 So, we’re all convinced that paying back a mortgage is a good idea.
 The only problem is, what comes after.
 Can you believe one of the most common ways people find this article is by typing into Google ‘paid off house now what ‘?

 I can, because a mortgage is such a massive figure that most people don’t expect to pay it back early.
+Living mortgage free is not something people talk about.
 Banks and financial institutions don’t prepare us for life after a mortgage is paid off.

 In fact, one of the reasons I’ve dragged my feet about making our final payment is that for a long time I wasn’t sure what to do when the house is paid off – so you’re not alone.